1966–67 San Francisco Warriors season

-The 1966–67 San Francisco Warriors season was the 21st for the Warriors in the NBA, fifth in the San Francisco Bay Area and on the short list of most successful in franchise history.
-Under new head coach Bill Sharman, who put an emphasis on physical condition and the fast break, the team entered the campaign on the heels of a 35–45 record that failed to make the postseason cut.
-A strenuous preseason camp served the Warriors well at the outset.
-Led by All-Stars Rick Barry and Nate Thurmond, they shot out to a 12-6 start as the surprise team in the league.
+The 1966–67 San Francisco Warriors season was the 21st for the Warriors in the NBA, fifth in the San Francisco Bay Area and one of the most successful in franchise history.
+On the heels of a 35–45 record and fourth-place finish the previous season, new head coach Bill Sharman quickly put his imprint on the team in training camp.
+True to his Boston Celtics roots, he placed an emphasis on physical condition and the fast break, which allowed his team to get a jump on the rest of the league.
+Led by All-Stars Rick Barry and Nate Thurmond, the Warriors shot out to a 12-6 start that put it at the top of the division for the rest of the season.
 Included was a seven-game win streak, the longest since their move from Philadelphia four years earlier.
-The Warriors went on to capture the Western Division title with a 44–37 record, third best in the league.
-Barry led the league with a 35.7-points-per-game average, while Thurmond (21.3) was second in rebounds.
+The Warriors went on to capture the Western Division title with a 44–37 mark, third best in the league.
+Barry led all players with a 35.7-points-per-game average, while Thurmond (21.3) ranked second in rebounds.

+On Jan.
+10, the Warriors hosted the NBA All-Star Game for the first time since their move from Philadelphia.
+In front of a sellout crowd of 13,972 fans and national television audience, the West squad upset the East by a 135-120 score at the Cow Palace.
+Barry captured Most Valuable Player honors with 38 points, the second most in league history.

-Assorted health issues plagued the Warriors down the stretch, but they regrouped in time for the playoffs.
+Fatigue and assorted health issues slowed the Warriors down the stretch, but they were able to regroup in time for the playoffs.
 In the first two rounds, they swept the short-handed Los Angeles Lakers in three games then dispatched the St. Louis Hawks in six.
-In the NBA Finals, they fell to the heavily favored Philadelphia 76ers in six games, but not before Barry averaged 40.3 points to set the league record for a championship series.
+In the NBA Finals, the Warriors fell to the heavily favored Philadelphia 76ers in six games, but not before Barry averaged 40.3 points to set the league record for a championship series.